choria-io/website/landing/content/post/three.md

 Supports running Puppet Tasks without the need for SSH and with complete RBAC.

 Includes plugins to manage Packages, Services, File and orchestrate Puppet.
-Tightly integrates with PuppetDB.
+Optionally integrates with PuppetDB as discovery source.